Dental Implants

 The Single Tooth Implant Process

-either Dental implant treatment consists a surgical and a restorative phase.
+Dental implant treatment consists a surgical and a restorative phase.
 At our office, the process begins with a referral to an oral surgeon for the surgical phase, which includes an examination and consultation.
 Not everyone is a candidate for implants.
 The surgeon will review your medical history, as health is a more significant factor than age.
 For instance, chronic illnesses such as diabetes or leukemia may impede healing after surgery.
 Additionally, tobacco users are at a higher risk of developing gum disease, which can weaken the bone and tissues necessary to support the implant.
 The surgeon will assess the area, examine bone quality, and perform a special type of X-ray known as CBCT to evaluate bone density.
 Adequate jawbone is required to support an implant.
 If your jawbone is not dense or voluminous enough, implants may not be an option.
-In some cases, a bone graft procedure might be suggested.
+In some cases, a bone graft procedure might be necessary.
 Based on the assessment results, the surgeon will determine if implant treatment is suitable for you.
-If it is, they will proceed with the surgical phase after obtaining informed consent.
+If it is, they will proceed with the surgical phase after obtaining your informed consent.

 Bone Graft:

-Bone grafts act as a crucial foundation for the successful placement of implants, providing stability and longevity.
-There are various types of bone grafts: autografts (sourced from the patient's own body), allografts (obtained from a tissue bank), xenografts (derived from animal tissue), and synthetic alternatives.
-During bone graft surgery, the oral surgeon administers anesthesia, positions the graft material, and gives postoperative care guidelines.
-Although bone grafting is an additional step in the implant procedure, contributing to the overall cost and extending the healing period (typically between 4 to 12 months), it is vital for the long-term success of the dental implant.
+During the procedure, the oral surgeon administers anesthesia, removes the tooth, positions and sutures the graft material and barriers in place, and provides postoperative care guidelines.
+Although bone grafting is an additional step in the implant procedure, which can increase the overall cost and extend the healing period (typically between 4 to 12 months), it is vital for the long-term success of the dental implant.

 Surgical Stage: